 Mu Cang Chai’s dry season starts from November to March.
 The average temperature is below 20°C, reaching 0°C in certain regions.
 Drizzle is typical at the end of the cold season.

 Rice field in Mu Cang Chai

 In the region, there is only one rice crop every year, and rice is typically harvested around October.

 The fields are left unused after harvesting and flooded when the spring rains arrive in February.
 Their design aids in maintaining the maximum level of water.

-From February through May, farmers wait for the rain to come before plowing and sowing.
+Farmers wait for the rain to come from February through May before plowing and sowing.
 April-May is the primary planting season for the October rice crop.